 Each licensed landscape architect must complete 20 hours of continuing education during the biennial licensure period.
-Fifteen (15) of these hours must be in health/safety/welfare topics, and twelve (12) hours must be in structured education settings.
-A maximum of eight (8) hours is allowed for self-directed study.
+Fifteen (15) of these hours must be in health/safety/welfare structured topics.
+Five (5) of these hours may be in practice related or self-directed activities.

 S.C.
 Code of Regulations 76-6.
 Continuing Education Requirements.

-(4) Twelve (12) of the 20 hours must be in structured educational activities.
+- Fifteen (15) of the 20 hours must be in structured health/safety/welfare topics.
 Structured activities include technical presentations, workshops, or seminars in landscape architectural subjects provided by independent sponsors or held in conjunction with colleges, universities, conventions, or seminars.
 Links to approved activities are included in the “Resources” section.

 - Public service that draws on landscape architectural expertise, such as design review boards, planning commissions, building codes advisory boards, urban renewal boards, or code study committees.

 - Individualized seminars, tutorials, video courses, or webinars that are pre-recorded and do not allow interaction with an instructor.

 - Double credit is issued for teaching landscape architectural courses or seminars.
 Credit can only be claimed once, and does not apply to full-time faculty.

 The registrant shall maintain a file of documentation for activities for a period of 4 years.

 - Any activity offered by the American Society of Landscape Architects (ASLA), the Council of Landscape Architect Registration Boards (CLARB), courses approved by the Landscape Architect Continuing Education System (LA CES), and courses given by colleges and universities are automatically accepted.